intmus/inttheory/_03-triads-7chords-leadsheet/a2-triads.md

 Quartal/Quintal Harmony (Stacked 4th's/5th's), not what we primarily study, but still important to keep in mind.

 **Use of the Word:Third**
--As an interval measurement
+- As an interval measurement
--As a scale degree
+- As a scale degree
--As a chord descriptor
+- As a chord descriptor

 **ID Triads?**
 - M: M3 + m3 (P5 outside)